 Dedicated Resources - Generating resources owned by a utility and used to serve its firm loads.
-These resources are declared in each utilities' power sales contracts with BPA.
+These resources are declared in each utility's power sales contract with BPA.

 Direct Service Industries (DSI) - A group of industrial customers that purchase electric power directly from BPA.
 Most DSIs are aluminum and other primary metal smelting plants.